kamyker/google-analytics-plugin-for-unity/README.md

   - [Dev Guide](https://developers.google.com/analytics/devguides/collection/unity/devguide) - Learn how to setup, configure and get started with the Google Analytics Plugin for Unity.
   - [API Reference](https://developers.google.com/analytics/devguides/collection/unity/reference) - Describes how to send data and lists all of the methods for the Google Analytics Plugin for Unity.
   - [Troubleshooting](https://developers.google.com/analytics/devguides/collection/unity/troubleshoot) - Tips on debugging and troubleshooting problems with the Google Analytics Plugin for Unity.

-### Related resources
-  - [Mobile Implementation Guide](https://developers.google.com/analytics/solutions/mobile-implementation-guide) - Learn how to use Google Analytics to measure user interactions and answer questions about game usage.
-  - [Mobile App Analytics Google Group](https://groups.google.com/forum/?fromgroups#!forum/ga-mobile-app-analytics) - Community forum where you can ask and answer questions about the plugin.

 ## Thanks